isovector/certainty-by-construction/src/book/Chapter3-Proofs.lagda.md

 nature of falsities.

-The classicists---the vast majority---believe all mathematical statements are partitioned those which are *true* those which are *false.* There is simply no middle ground.
+The classicists---the vast majority---believe all mathematical statements are partitioned between those which are *true*, and those which are *false.* There is simply no middle ground.
 This opinion certainly doesn't sound controversial, but it does admit odd tactics for proving things.
 One common proof technique in the classical camp is to show that something *can't not* exist, and therefore